 “Back in early ’90s, as I was working out what it meant to be a follower of Christ, God instilled in me an understanding that my whole life was his and I was to be His ambassador,” Mr. Minnella wrote in his new book, ‘The Wall Street Awakening.’17

-“If I call myself a Christian and I represent myself as a financial Advisor, then I must acknowledge I am Christian Financial Advisor and as such must be true to both parts.
+“If I call myself a Christian and I represent myself as a financial Advisor, then I must acknowledge I am a Christian Financial Advisor and as such must be true to both parts.
 100% Christian and 100% financial advisor.
 The good news here was that there is no conflict.
 Investing with Biblical integrity allowed me a solution that didn’t force me, or my clients, to deny the financial needs of the physical, temporal world for the spiritual, but embraced a greater reality.
 The reality of God that includes both.
 God’s reality that first borne us into this physical being and then again into the spiritual.
 The all-encompassing reality of everything.
 No conflict, just alignment.”

 A co-founder of the National Association of Christian Financial Consultants, Inc. Mark designed the first faith-based professional designation program, Christian Financial Consultant and Advisor (CFCA).
-Mark served on the Board of Directors for Timothy Plan Mutual Funds, the first mutual fund family to screen for Biblical values.
+Mark served on the Board of Trustees for Timothy Plan Mutual Funds, the first mutual fund family to screen for Biblical values.
 He has hosted the “More than Money” radio show for more than 15 years.

 In Kokomo, Indiana, Mick L. Owens, who began his career in financial services in 1969, founded the Creative Financial Centre® with a network of associates “committed to serving clients in the Christ-like manner by assisting them in development of stewardship in their lives, believing that ‘It profits a man nothing to gain the whole world and lose his soul.’”18 As Mark Minnella writes in his new book, “Mick developed and made biblical foundations the anchor of the financial planning systems at CFD, the brokerage and financial planning service firm he founded.”